+The caregiver shall assist children in toilet routine and hygiene practices.
+1.

+The following methods shall not be used in toilet learning:

+Placing child on toilet or potty chair for prolonged time periods Using harsh language

+- c.

-- 1. The caregiver shall assist children in toilet routine and hygiene practices. - 2.
-The following methods shall not be used in toilet learning: - a.
-Placing child on toilet or potty chair for prolonged time periods - b.
-Using harsh language - c.
-Punishing or berating in any way for soiling clothing - d.
-Using physical force to place child on a toilet or potty chair against their will - e.
-Leaving child unsupervised on toilet
+- Punishing or berating in any way for soiling clothing Using physical force to place child on a toilet or potty chair against their will d.

+- Leaving child unsupervised on toilet e.